WJLK-FM

-WJLK has an effective radiated power (ERP) of 1,300 watts.
-The transmitter is near Exit 100 along the Garden State Parkway in Tinton Falls, New Jersey.
-WJLK broadcasts using HD Radio technology.
+WJLK-FM has an effective radiated power (ERP) of 1,300 watts.
+Its transmitter is near Exit 100 along the Garden State Parkway in Tinton Falls, New Jersey.
+WJLK-FM broadcasts using HD Radio technology.

 History

 Asbury Park Press

-WJLK was created when The Asbury Park Press, a daily newspaper, wanted to expand its newly forming radio business in the 1940s.
-Originally destined to be WDJT at 104.3, by November 1946 the call letters had changed to WJLK, to honor the late J. Lyle Kinmonth.
-Kinmonth was the pioneering publisher of the Press, who died the previous year.
-In addition, shortly before the first broadcast, the station changed from 104.3 to 94.3 megacycles.
+WJLK-FM was created when the Asbury Park Press, a daily newspaper, wanted to expand its newly forming radio business in the 1940s.
+Originally destined to be WDJT at 104.3, by November 1946 the call letters had changed to WJLK, to honor J. Lyle Kinmonth, the former publisher of the Press, who died the previous year.
+In addition, shortly before the first broadcast, the station changed from 104.3 to 94.3 MHz.